-Paragraphs (c), (d) and (f) of the definition of gross income in section 1 Paragraph 9(3) of the Fourth Schedule

-Awards (e.g. CCMA and labour court awards) are remuneration as defined if it can be established that the award is actually in respect of services rendered.

-Classification

-- CCMA and labour court awards can be classified into three broad categories: - Unfair dismissals - Amounts awarded in respect of unfair dismissals are remuneration as defined in the Fourth Schedule and are therefore subject to the deduction of Employees' Tax. - Such amounts are received or accrued in respect of the relinquishment, termination, loss, repudiation, cancellation or variation of any office or employment or of any appointment to any office or employment

-Termination of employment contract prior to its expiry date

-- Amounts awarded in respect of termination of an employment contract prior to its expiry date are remuneration as defined in the Fourth Schedule and are therefore subject to the deduction of Employees' Tax. - Such amounts are received or accrued in commutation of amounts due under a contract of employment or service or in respect of cancellation or variation of any office or employment

-Unfair labour practices

-- Amounts paid or accrued as a result of unfair labour practice, may be included in remuneration as defined. - SARS will examine the facts of the case and the nature of amounts awarded when the application for a tax directive is received from the employer.

-- An employer must apply for a tax directive to determine the amount of employees' tax to be deducted in respect of the amount payable to an employee or former employee as a result of any arbitration award. - The reason "other" must be used on the directive application

-- The relevant taxable and non-taxable portions of an arbitration award must reflect on certificate under:

-- Code 3608 (taxable amount); and

-- Code 3602 (non-taxable amount).
+Reference to the Act Paragraphs (c), (d) and (f) of the definition of gross income in section 1 Paragraph 9(3) of the Fourth Schedule Meaning Awards (e.g. CCMA and labour court awards) are remuneration as defined if it can be established that the award is actually in respect of services rendered.
+Classification Unfair dismissals Amounts awarded in respect of unfair dismissals are remuneration as defined in the Fourth Schedule and are therefore subject to deduction of Employees' Tax.
+Such amounts are received or accrued in respect of the relinquishment, termination, loss, repudiation, cancellation or variation of any office or employment or of any appointment to any office or employment.
+Termination of employment contract prior to its expiry date Amounts awarded in respect of termination of an employment contract prior to its expiry date are remuneration as defined in the Fourth Schedule and are therefore subject to the deduction of Employees' Tax.
+Such amounts are received or accrued in commutation of amounts due under a contract of employment or service or in respect of cancellation or variation of any office or employment Unfair labour practices Amounts paid or accrued as a result of unfair labour practice, may be included in remuneration as defined.
+SARS will examine the facts of the case and the nature of amounts awarded when the application for a tax directive is received from the employer.
+Application form An employer must apply for a tax directive to determine the amount of employees' tax to be deducted in respect of the amount payable to an employee or former employee as a result of any arbitration award.
+The reason "other" must be used on the directive application.
+Note: The directive will indicate the source code 3907 but the correct source codes IRP5/IT3(a) details The relevant taxable and non-taxable portions of an arbitration award reflect on certificate under: Code 3608 (taxable amount); and Code 3602 (non-taxable amount).